Well Sh*t

 Me?
 I found a spot in the cafeteria next to the padel court.

 It was busy, but manageable.
+Until it wasn’t.

 “Overstimulation isn’t a vibe — it’s an eviction notice from your brain.”

-Layered Noise Torture 101:
+Layered noise torture 101:

 • Friendly chatter across the table?
 Fine.